 This year the council members were voted for during September and work started immediately.
-The focus will be: writing development and working to develop children's learning behaviours by teaching a mastery curriculum across all classes.
+The focus will be: writing development (particularly spelling) and working to develop children's learning behaviours by teaching a mastery curriculum across all classes.

 (The School Councillors are also joined by some Eco Councillors to feedback on the Eco Council meetings).

 It is important that I remember to do my jobs or else I won't have anything to say at the meetings.
 (Year 3 child)

 We decided that puppets would be a good use of the money that we raised and now the children play with them all of the time.
 (Year 2 child)